kordianw/HW-Info/README.md

 - Bare Metal or VM
 - HW type & model
 - How much RAM (in GB)
-- How many CPUs
+- How many CPUs (or cores/threads)
 - Real or virtual CPUs?
+(CPUs vs vCPUs)
 - CPU model/type and CPU speed (in GHz)
 - 32bit or 64bit system?
 - Local Disk sizes (in human friendly format)
-- FS type
+- FS type (eg: ext4, ntfs)
-- When was the OS built?
+- When was the OS built? (based on dates of some key root files)

 ## Examples
 Examples on running on various Operating Systems:

 `$ ./hw-info.sh`

 #### Linux (Ubuntu & Mint):